danieledurante/TESTsbm/Tutorial.md

 Posterior inference
 ================
 This section contains the **code to perform testing, estimation and uncertainty quantification**.
 In particular, we **reproduce the analyses in Section 4 of the article**.
-To accomplish this goal let us first compute the posterior samples of the **logarithm of the likelihoods** in eq.
+To accomplish this goal let us first compute the posterior samples of the **logarithm of the likelihood** in eq.
 (1) and the trajectory of the **harmonic mean estimator** as a function of the MCMC samples.

 ``` r
 #------------------------------------------------------------------------------------------